Skip to content

 7.4 Enumerations

-Enumerations define a set of named integer constants, improving code readability:
+Enumerations define a set of named integer constants, which improves code readability:

 c